Hyderabad Multi-Modal Transport System: History

-Phase I
+Although the Phase-II was scheduled to operate by 2018, it was delayed due to various reasons and was finally opened on 8 April 2023 after 20 years from the Phase-I by the Prime Minister, Narendra Modi at Secunderabad Junction after the operation of a smaller stream in 2019.

+Phase-I

-The first phase was completed at a cost of ₹1.62 billion (US$22 million), and it was inaugurated on 9 August 2003 by Deputy Prime Minister of India L. K. Advani.
+The first phase was completed at a cost of ₹1.62 billion (US$22 million), and it was inaugurated on 9 August 2003 by Deputy Prime Minister of India, L. K. Advani.
 The project complements the city's rapid growth in information technology, biotechnology, health, aviation and tourism.
 This phase was completed in two streams, the first stream of MMTS between Hyderabad, Lingampalli and Secunderabad with a distance of 29 km covering 17 stations.
 The second steam of MMTS between Secunderabad and Falaknuma, covering a distance of 15 km with 11 stations was completed the next year, totalling the number of stations to 27 with Secunderabad being the biggest interchange of the 44 km network.
-The network also consists of the coverage of other areas such as Bolarum towards Manoharabad and Umdanagar which is not completely Integrated into the MMTS network.
-Although many other routes and stations were available, the process of electrification of these other routes were included in the Phase II.
+The network also consists of the coverage of other areas such as Bolarum towards Manoharabad and Umdanagar which was not completely integrated into the MMTS network.
+Although many other routes and stations were available, the process of electrification of these other routes were included in the Phase-II.